 This isn’t as solid as the first option, because just anyone can sign and date something whenever.

-So, then the next question is, which pieces should you register?
+Which pieces should you register?

 While I’m no lawyer, my recommendation for this question would be: consider the risks first.
 Before you go through the entire application process and paying the fees to copyright every piece of work you’ve ever done, consider the risks first.
 Whatever you create, whether it’s literary, painting, images, how easy could it be for someone to rip off that piece of work?